-Part B2 (max.
-15 pages.
-References should be included - they do not count towards the page limit)
+Part B2 (References should be included - they do not count towards the page limit)

-Section a: State-of-the-art and objectives in which you specify the proposal objectives in the context of the state of the art in the research field.
+Section a: State-of-the-art and objectives.
+Specify the proposal objectives in the context of the state of the art in the research field.
 It should be clear how and why the proposed work is important for the field, and what impact it will have if successful, such as how it may open up new horizons or opportunities for science, technology or scholarship.
-Specify any particularly challenging or unconventional aspects of the proposal, including multi- or inter-disciplinary aspects.
+Highlight any particularly challenging or unconventional aspects of the proposal, including multi- or inter-disciplinary aspects.

 Section b: Methodology.
 Describe the proposed methodology in detail including any key intermediate goals.
 Explain and justify the methodology in relation to the state of the art, and particularly novel or unconventional aspects addressing the 'high-risk/high-gain' balance.
 Highlight any intermediate stages where results may require adjustments to the project planning.
-In case you ask that team members are engaged by another host institution their participation has to be fully justified by the scientific added value they bring to the project.
+In case one or more team members are engaged by another host institution their participation has to be fully justified with respect to the scientific added value they bring to the project.